Transfer student information

 Transfer in SEVIS

 Students currently attending a secondary or postsecondary institution in the USA will be able to transfer their I-20 from their current institution to NAU.
-In the student’s acceptance packet a Transfer Form will be sent to the admitted student.
+Students must complete the Transfer-In Form with their current international advisor or DSO.
 To complete the SEVIS transfer procedure, we must verify that the student is (was) in valid F-1 status at the school in the term preceding the student’s transfer or preceding an authorized vacation.
 The form will be completed by the student’s current international student adviser and can be accessed online here.

 Admissions Policy Accordion Closed